-This evening we pushed the boat out and ate a Roast Dinner up at the camp restaurant. two dinners plus a drink each and a tip - €17, not bad I thought.
+This evening we pushed the boat out and ate a Sunday roast up at the campsite restaurant.
+Two dinners plus a drink each and a tip - €17, not bad I thought.
 In fact we may well make it a weekly treat which will give The Chef a break.
 I know I spoil her, but I just can't help myself.

 Now campsites like these often host groups and rallies.
-In fact there is a flock of sheep from the Caravan Club due here in about four weeks, more of them nearer the time no doubt.
-Well this evening in the restaurant we were joined by two D.I.C.K.S.
+In fact there is a flock of sheep from the Caravan Club due here in about four weeks, more about them nearer the time no doubt.
+This evening in the restaurant we were joined by two D.I.C.K.'s.
 I'm guessing they were the Group leader and his wife from the Deutschland Indecisive Camping Klub.